We are in the process of moving our phone system if you experience any issues please contact us by live chat or email.

 Spotting Unhealthy Habits

 1. Does the urge to shop come when the person is experiencing negative emotions?
+If this feels familiar, it may help to learn how to calm down in the moment, so you can respond rather than react.

-2. Does the person find it difficult to resist indulging in “retail therapy?”
+2. Does the person find it difficult to resist indulging in “retail therapy”

-3. Does the behavior interfere with the person’s quality of life (e.g., feelings of shopper’s remorse, getting into financial debt from shopping, arguments with the partner at home overspending, etc.)?
+3. Does the behavior interfere with the person’s quality of life (e.g., feelings of shopper’s remorse, getting into financial debt from shopping, arguments with the partner at home, overspending, etc.)?

 A person who can answer “yes” to any of these questions may have a shopping behavior problem.